lyzardiar/seal2d/README.md

     5. Hit cmd+R, or click run to run the project. :)

 If you got anyquestion, please don't bother to add an issue. thank you. :)

-Due to there may be big changes in this project, so I may only provide iOS and Mac platform support right now.